Coloring bipartite graphs with semi-small list size: Basic Results

-Given a list assignment $L$, we will color it with the following procedure: \begin{itemize} \item Reserve a color to be used for $B$ with probability $p$. \item If there are at least $\frac{u_0}{f(u_0)} (1+\eps/k_A) \log \Delta_A$ vertices in $A$ with no available colors, stop. \item For each vertex in $A$ with no available colors, choose an arbitrary color in its list and unreserve it for $B$. \end{itemize} First observe that the probability that this procedure fails after the second step is, by Markov's inequality, at most
+Given a list assignment $L$, we will color the vertices with the following procedure: \begin{itemize} \item Let $C'$ be a random subset of the set of colors $C$, chosen by independently placing every color $c \in C$ in $C'$ with probability $p$. \item If there are at least $\frac{u_0}{f(u_0)} (1+\eps/k_A) \log \Delta_A$ vertices $v \in A$ with $L(v) \subseteq C'$, abort. \item For each vertex $v$ in $A$ with $L(v) \subseteq C'$, choose an arbitrary color in $L(v)$ and remove it from $C'$.
+(Whether this is done simultaneously across all such vertices $v$ or sequentially is irrelevant.) \item Color the vertices in $A$ with colors not in $C'$.
+Color the vertices in $B$ with colors in $C'$.
+If this is impossible, abort. \end{itemize} After the first step, the expected number of vertices in $A$ with no available colors is $p^{k_A} \Delta_B$.
+Thus the probability that this procedure aborts in the second step is, by Markov's inequality, at most

 This quantity depends only on $\eps$ and is strictly less than $1$ for small $\eps$.